 Central Idea: People often reject those who serve God.
-Doctrine and Practical Application: The family and an examination of conscience for family life.
+Doctrine and Practical Application: The fourth commandment and an examination of conscience for family life.

 To view the Lectionary 120 readings, click here.